 1. Formulate a research question (including determining the inclusion criteria)

-2. Carry out a literature search
+2. Choose your databases and carry out a literature search

-3. Screen the literature you found on relevance (based on title and abstract)
+4. Select the literature you found on relevance (based on title and abstract)

 6. Data extraction: extract data from the relevant studies